Spica-Vir/Spica-Vir.github.io/_posts/2022-01-29-Names and Definitions of Popular Basis Sets.md

 It is intuitively correct that segmented contraction basis set is computationally more efficient.
 However, it also requires the simultaneous optimization of the exponents and contraction coefficients, making basis set construction more difficult.

 ## Split-valance: n-$$ \zeta $$ BSs
 The distribution of valance electrons is susceptible to chemical environment.
-To add some flexibility, the valance shell can be expressed as the linear combination of multiple shells composed of GTOs with different parameters. *n*-$$ \zeta $$ indicates the valance shell is split into *n* shells.
+To add some flexibility, the valance shell can be expressed as the linear combination of multiple shells (a shell here means GTOs with the same angular momentum) composed of GTOs with different parameters. *n*-$$ \zeta $$ indicates the valance shell is split into *n* shells.

 For HF/DFT calculations BSs with *n* beyond 4 or 5 can be regarded as close to the complete basis set (CBS) limit, which means problems related to basis set incompleteness are eliminated.